bmmtstb/manim-meshes/README.md

 ## Development
-Set `./src/`-folder as project sources root and `./tests/`-folder as tests sources root if necessary.
+In PyCharm set `./src/`-folder as project sources root and `./tests/`-folder as tests sources root if necessary.

-Activate venv: `cd ./manim_meshes/`, then `poetry shell`
+Activate the poetry venv: `cd ./manim_meshes/`, then `poetry shell`

 Install: `poetry install`
 If you get errors, it is possible that you have to pip install `pycairo` and or `manimpango` manually, depending on your setup.
 Make sure to run `poetry install` until there are no more errors!